On Bernstein inequalities on the unit ball: Preliminary

 An analog of this profound property holds for classical orthogonal polynomials on the unit ball.
 More precisely, we have \cite[(5.2.3)]{DX}

 where $\CD_\mu$ is the second-order differential operator defined by

-This differential operator can be written in several different forms.
+{ The multivariate Chebyshev operator $\CD_\mu$ for $\mu =-1/2$ was introduced in \cite{Gan1} (see also \cite{Gan2}).} This differential operator can be written in several different forms.
 We state one more below that can be used to show that $\CD_\mu$ is self-adjoint in $L^2(W_\mu, \BB^d)$; see Section 4.
 We need to introduce the differential operator $D_{i,j}$ defined by

 The differential operator $\CD_\mu$ can be decomposed as a sum \cite[Proposition 7.1]{DaiX1}

 where $\CD_\mu^{\mathrm{rot}}$ and $\CD_\SS$ are the radius and the spherical parts, respectively, defined by